 We will respond to your request for access within a reasonable time.
 If we refuse to give you access to any of your personal information, we will provide you with reasons for the refusal and the relevant provisions of the Privacy Act that we rely on to refuse access.
 You can contact our Privacy Officer if you would like to challenge our decision to refuse access.

-We may recover the reasonable costs of our response to a request for access to personal information.
+We may recover the reasonable costs that we incur for responding to your request for access to your personal information.

-We may use your personal information, including your contact details, to provide you with information about products and services, including those of third parties, which we consider may be of interest to you.
-We are permitted to do this while you are our customer, and even if you are on the Do Not Call Register.
+We may use your personal information, including your contact details, to provide you with information about products and services, including those of third parties, and competitions or promotions which we consider may be of interest to you.

-We will consider that you consent to this, unless you opt out.
-You may opt out at any time if you no longer wish to receive marketing information or do not wish to receive marketing information through a particular channel, like email.
-In order to do so, you will need to request that we no longer send marketing materials to you or disclose your information to other organisations for marketing purposes.
-You can make this request by contacting us at any time, or by 'unsubscribing' from our email marketing messages, which always include an unsubscribe option.
+You may opt out at any time if you no longer wish to receive marketing information or do not wish to receive marketing information through a particular channel, such as email.
+In order to do so, simply contact us and let us know that you no longer want us to send you marketing materials or disclose your information to other organisations for marketing purposes.
+You can also 'unsubscribe' from our email marketing messages, which always include an unsubscribe option.

-To help us reach the right people with direct marketing for our credit products or services, we may ask a credit reporting body to "pre-screen" a list of potential recipients of our direct marketing against our eligibility criteria to remove recipients that do not meet those criteria.
-From 12 March 2014, the credit reporting body cannot use information about your existing loans or repayment history in carrying out its pre-screening and it must destroy its pre-screening assessment once it has given us, or a contractor acting on our behalf, the list of eligible recipients.
-From 12 March 2014, if you do not want your credit information used for pre-screening by a credit reporting body that holds credit information about you, you can opt-out by informing that credit reporting body.
+To help us reach the right people with direct marketing for our credit products or services, we may ask a credit reporting body to "pre-screen" a list of potential recipients of our direct marketing against our eligibility criteria to remove recipients who do not meet those criteria.
+The credit reporting body cannot use information about your existing loans or repayment history in carrying out its pre-screening and it must destroy its pre-screening assessment once it has given us, or a contractor acting on our behalf, the list of eligible recipients.
+If you do not want your credit information used for pre-screening by a credit reporting body that holds credit information about you, you can opt-out by informing that credit reporting body.
 The credit reporting body we use is Veda Advantage, whose contact details are available on their website (www.veda.com.au).